 From skillcheck-free

-Validates SKILL.md files against Anthropic guidelines and the agentskills specification with structural, semantic, and security checks.
+Validates SKILL.md files against Anthropic guidelines and the agentskills specification.
+Checks frontmatter structure, required fields, and security issues like XML angle brackets.

 Slash command